ice-wm/man/icesound.md

 in one of the [icewm(1)](icewm.md) configuration directories.

 **icesound** supports several common audio interfaces.
-These are: ALSA, ESounD, OSS and libAO.
+These are: ALSA, OSS and libAO.
 These must be enabled during configuration.
 ALSA, OSS and libAO all require support for [libsndfile](https://en.wikipedia.org/wiki/Libsndfile), which is a very common library to read audio files.